 - Executing strategies as “change”

-The HRD master’s degree addresses these concerns and more by partnering with companies to create situated learning experiences that unearth the application of theories, and concepts.
-Through these partnerships, students better understand related concepts, transfer learning, gain work experiences, and build networks.
-The program strives to retain a timely and meaningful link between academic learning and the work that HRD professionals do within their organizations.
+The HRD degree addresses these concerns (and more) by partnering with companies to create situated learning experiences that unearth the application of theories, and concepts.
+In doing this students elaborate concepts, transfer learning, gain work experiences, and build networks.
+We strive to retain a timely and meaningful link between academic learning and the work that HRD professionals do in organizations.